ktrnthsnr/Budget-Tracker/README.md

 # Budget Tracker

-Progressive Web Application (PWA) related challenge focusing on improving page load performance and offline access for a budget tracker website.
+Mobile web application for tracking budget deposits and expenses both online and offline, with focus on config to update transactional information if temporarily offline and improving page load performance through auditing and bundling.

 ## GitHub URL